В консольных версиях World of Tanks появится PvE-кампания

 scroll bar or pressing Ctrl+S. Sound effects to add some slowdown, but it

-Music Volume: This controls the volume of music in game, run off the CD.
+Music Volume: This controls the volume of music in game,

 You can turn this off by either by using the menu or pressing Ctrl+M.